Starters

 1

-Wash and slice the ginger as thinly as possible with a mandoline.
+Wash and slice the ginger as thinly as possible using a mandoline.

 2

-Place the sliced ginger into a bottle, add honey, and then pour in the vinegar.
+Place the sliced ginger into a bottle, add the raw honey, then pour in the apple cider vinegar.

 3

-Shake the bottle thoroughly to mix the honey and vinegar.
+Shake the bottle thoroughly to blend the honey and vinegar.

 4

-Secure the bottle with a lid and place it near a window, in direct sunlight, for three days.
+Secure the bottle with a lid and leave it in direct sunlight, near a window, for three days.

 5

-Then, store it in the refrigerator and use it as a relish with your vegetables.
+Store in the refrigerator and use as a relish with your vegetables.

 Nutrition